Xabaril/BeatPulse/README.md

 1. Read and follow the [Don't push your pull requests](https://www.igvita.com/2011/12/19/dont-push-your-pull-requests/)
 2. Build.ps1 is working on local and AppVeyor.
 3. Follow the code guidelines and conventions.
-4. New features is not only code, tests and documentation is also mandatory.
+4. New features are not only code, tests and documentation are also mandatory.